Causality and dielectric functions for linear media with spatial dispersion: Conclusion

 \section{Conclusion}

-We have studied the consequences of the condition of causality on the general form of the dielectric function $\varepsilon(q,\omega)$ of an isotropic medium described within the linear response approximation (or, alternatively, the susceptibility function).
-Due to the fact that we are beyond the optical approximation ---$\varepsilon$ depends both on wave vector and frequency--- the electric polarization, the {\em effect}, at one point $\mathbf{x}$ and a given instant of time $t$ depends on the values of the electric field, the {\em causes}, at space points other than $\mathbf{x}$.
+We have studied the consequences of requiring causality on the general form of the susceptibility function $\chi(q,\omega)$ of an isotropic medium in the linear response approximation (or, alternatively, the dielectric function $\varepsilon$).
+Due to the fact that we are beyond the optical approximation ---$\chi$ depends both on wave vector and frequency--- the electric polarization, the {\em effect}, at one point $\mathbf{x}$ and a given instant of time $t$ depends on the values of the electric field, the {\em causes}, at space points other than $\mathbf{x}$.
 Hence the response of the medium involves {\em signals} propagating from the {\em causes} to the {\em effect} and causality requires that these signals do not travel faster than light in vacuum.